elf4j/elf4j-provider/README.md

   the [`MDC`](https://www.slf4j.org/api/org/slf4j/MDC.html) context and displayed in the log message; the `key` cannot be empty, otherwise, an error will be raised

+_Note_:

+* Pattern names are case-insensitive.
-At the end of each complete log entry output, a system-dependent line feed character is appended automatically; this is not configurable.
+* A system-dependent line feed character (hidden pattern) is appended automatically at the end of each log entry; this is not configurable.
+* Performance-sensitive patterns should only be used when necessary or if the application is performance tolerant.

 #### Pattern output samples